-The City of Long Beach Department of Health and Human Services partnered with Amber Johnson of California State University, Long Beach to begin developing a Black Health Equity Team to address Black Health Equity and Disparities.
-This partnership helped shape the Black Health Equity Fund and lay the groundwork to establish the Black Health Equity Collaborative.
+The City of Long Beach Department of Health and Human Services partnered with Dr. Amber Johnson of California State University, Long Beach to begin developing a Black Health Equity Team to address Black Health Equity and Disparities.
+The Black Health Equity Fund, a million-dollar CARES Act allocation, provides services to Long Beach Black residents via grant funding for local Black-serving nonprofits and businesses.
+The Black Health Equity Collaborative (BHEC) was established as an informal collaborative partnership among Black-serving provider agencies, nonprofits, and for-profit small businesses to promote health and wellness to reduce risk factors and mortality among Long Beach Black residents.

 Gwendolyn has served for 22 years as a preventive health leader at the City of Long Beach Department of Health and Human Services.
 Gwendolyn currently oversees implementation of the Black Infant Health (BIH) Program, a Sister Circle group intervention aimed at improving the birth outcomes of Black infants and mothers.
 Gwendolyn led the development and implementation of the Black Health Equity Fund, a million-dollar CARES Act allocation, to provide COVID-19 support services to Long Beach Black residents via grant funding for local Black-serving nonprofits and microbusinesses.